Editing Python code

-Developers spend a lot of their time in the code editor, so Python support in Visual Studio provides functionality to help you be more productive, such as IntelliSense syntax highlighting, auto-completion, signature help, method overrides, and search and navigation.
+Developers spend much of their time in the code editor, so Python support in Visual Studio provides functionality to help you be more productive.
+Features include IntelliSense syntax highlighting, auto-completion, signature help, method overrides, search, and navigation.

 In this topic: